jhfatehi/pisql-server/README.md

    `$ sudo userdel -r username`

-1. Open the SSH config file and add the following block fo text to the bottom.
+1. Open the SSH config file, add the following block fo text to the bottom, and the restart the SSH server to apply the changes.
 This will control access by groups and then resrict assess of mysqlusers group.
 The last line removes shell access over SSH from 'mysqlusers'.
 Adding the 'pi' group preserves SSH access for the 'pi' user.
 The 'PermitOpen' limits the port that 'mysqlusers' can bind to.
 With out this line 'mysqlusers' could bind to any port.

    `$ sudo nano /etc/ssh/sshd_config`